BitcoinUnlimited/BUIP/BUIP-UAHF/buip-uahf-technical-spec.md

 TBD if this requirement should be amended to include that rule.

-### REQ-4-1 (require EB configured to at least 8MB at startup)
+### REQ-4-1 (require "fork EB" configured to at least 8MB at startup)

-If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall enforce that EB is configured to at least 8,000,000 (bytes) by raising an error during startup requesting the user to ensure adequate configuration.
+If BUIP-UAHF is not disabled (see REQ-DISABLE), the client shall enforce that the "fork EB" is configured to at least 8,000,000 (bytes) by raising an error during startup requesting the user to ensure adequate configuration.

-RATIONALE: To avoids a need to surreptitiously increase EB to 8MB blocks during fork activation for those users who had it configured to < 8M.

-NOTE 1: BU's default EB value of 16,000,000 should ensure most BU users will be able follow the chain without problems.
+RATIONALE: Users need to be able to run with their usual EB prior to the fork (e.g. some are running EB1 currently).
+The fork code needs to adjust this EB automatically to a > 1MB value.
+8MB is chosen as a minimum since miners have indicated in the past that they would be willing to support such a size, and the current network is capable of handling it.

 ### REQ-4-2 (set MG to minimum of 8MB at fork)